JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 To find non-random mutations, we therefore need to catch mutagenesis in the act, detecting mutations as they happen.
 But this is hard, because mutations are rare[^2].
 And even if we did find certain mutations to occur more often than others --- we still would not know their fitness effect, and wouldn’t be able to tell if the mutational bias was adaptive.
 The ideal experiment would use a fast-growing model organism to allow for sufficient mutations, and a  mutation with clear fitness effects to test for adaptation.

 [^2]: In humans and other vertebrates, for example, on average only 1 base pair in every $10^8$ (hundred million) is replicated incorrectly.
-The replication machinery could therefore copy the famous Kandel, Schwartz & Jessel textbook almost 40 times without making a mistake!
+The replication machinery could therefore copy the famous Kandel textbook (1760 pages, or approximately 2,536,716 characters) almost 40 times over without a mistake!

 ## Bacteria lead the way